Railag/rtweel/README.md

 - Add view pager for detail tweet scrolling
 - ~~Replace main listview with recyclerview~~
 - ~~Adding floating button to scroll up and down on timeline~~
-- Profile section implementation
+- ~~Profile section implementation~~
 - Mention in tweet custom push notification with opening this tweet
 - PN system changes + settings

-Note: To launch this, you'll need to get your own consumer key and consumer secret for twitter app at dev.twitter.com and put them into app/src/com.rtweel.twitteroauth/ConstantValues.java class.
+Note: To launch this, you'll need to get your own consumer key and consumer secret for twitter app at dev.twitter.com and put them into app/src/main/com.rtweel/Const.java class.